oscarant/oscarant/README.md

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif"/>
 ## 👨🏻‍💻 &nbsp;About Me
 ### General/Daily/Boring info
 * 📍 Where do I live?
-Helsinki, Suomi 🇫🇮.
+Bogotá, Colombia.
 * 🏠 Where am I from?
-Barranquilla, Colombia 🇨🇴 (Fun fact: go from living at 40°C☀️ to -10°C❄️)
+Barranquilla, Colombia 🇨🇴 (Fun fact: I went from living at 40°C☀️ to -10°C❄️ in Finland)
 * 🎓 What I studied and where?
 Systems Engineering at the Pontificia Universidad Javeriana in Bogotá, Colombia 👨🏻‍💻
 * 👨 How old am I?
 25yo (if I haven't forgotten to update this 😴)
 * 🤸‍♂️ What do I do to not starve myself: Backend Software Engineer